-- This college explains what is needed for me to complete my program here. - Sufficient course offerings within my program of study are available each term. - Advisors are knowledgeable about requirements for courses and programs of interest to me. - I receive the help I need to make decisions about courses and programs that interest me. - I receive guidance on which classes will transfer to programs here and elsewhere.
+- My program allows me to pace my studies to fit my life and work schedules. - Sufficient course offerings within my program of study are available each term. - Advisors are knowledgeable about requirements for courses and programs of interest to me. - I receive the help I need to make decisions about courses and programs that interest me. - I receive adequate information about sources of financial assistance available to me.